spesmilo/electrum-docs/faq.rst

 If you have made a transaction that is unconfirmed, you can:

- - Wait for a log time.
+ - Wait for a long time.
 Eventually, your transaction will either be confirmed or cancelled.
 This might take several days.

  - Increase the transaction fee.
 This is only possible for